mfrishert/sdk-android/README.md

 ### PHPublisherContentRequest delegates

 **Note:** There are several delegate *interfaces* for a `PHPublisherContentRequest`.
-You should implement the ones which provide relevant callbacks.
+You should implement those which provide relevant callbacks.

 1. FailureDelegate
 2. CustomizeDelegate
 3. RewardDelegate
 4. ContentDelegate
+5. PurchaseDelegate

 When working with the multiple delegates in `PHPublisherContentRequest`: